 “Hybrid recruiting is the combination of virtual recruiting and in-person recruiting tactics as part of an overall talent acquisition strategy that yields better results than each approach on its own.”

-Hybrid recruitment doesn’t solely refer to the in-person and online interview process, but also encompasses the full range of recruitment, including placing job ads for sourcing candidates, selecting them, communicating with team members, and collecting candidate feedback.
-With the pandemic shutting down all in-person activities, companies sped up technological adoption in the recruitment space.
-However, although hybrid recruiting gained a lot of attention in 2020, the approach was adopted by organizations well before the pandemic.
+Hybrid recruitment doesn’t solely refer to the in-person and online interview process but also encompasses the full range of recruitment, including placing job ads for sourcing candidates, selecting them, communicating with team members, and collecting candidate feedback.
+With the pandemic shutting down all in-person activities, companies sped up technological adoption with the trending recruitment metrics to track in the recruitment space.
+However, although hybrid recruitment gained a lot of attention in 2020, the approach was adopted by organizations well before the pandemic.

 Virtual recruiting takes over